-Spriggina floundersi is an extinct segmented organism from the Ediacaran period (635 ma - 543 ma) which grew to around 40 - 50 mm and it is one of the earliest complex multi-cellular organisms to appear on Earth.
-It has become one of the most keenly studied Ediacaran organisms but its affinities are still unknown.
+Spriggina floundersi is an extinct segmented organism from the Ediacaran period (635 - 542 Mya).
+It grew up to 60mm in length and was one of the earliest complex multi-cellular organisms to appear on Earth.
+It has become one of the most keenly studied organisms from this period.

 Spriggina was first classified as an annelid (Glaessner, 1957), because of its worm like segmentation but later analysis suggests that Spriggina may be more closely related to the arthropoda phylum and possibly the trilobita class (McMenamin, 2003).
 This has been countered by other analysis that points to Spriggina having a glide-reflection morphology rather than bilateral symmetry - precluding it from the arthropod phylum - although this discrepancy has been attributed to taphonomic processes or distortions incurred during fossilisation.

-Spriggina floundersi became the state fossil emblem of South Australia in 2017.
+Spriggina was discovered by Reg Sprigg in the1940's within the Ediacaran Hills of the Flinders Ranges of South Australia and it became the state fossil emblem of South Australia in 2017.

 With thanks to Prof. Jim Gehling for feedback on anatomical detail.